GoogleCloudPlatform/cluster-toolkit/docs/videos/healthcare-and-life-sciences/README.md

 > autoscaling cluster that, when fully scaled up, can deploy up to 20
 > `a2-highgpu-1g` and `c2-standard-60` VMs.
 >
-> To fully scale up this deployment, the project would require quota for (at least):
+> To fully scale up this cluster, the project would require quota for (at least):
 >
 > - GPU Node Group
 >   - 12 CPUs * 20 VMs = **120 `A2 CPUs`**